 - Text-based user interface

 Interactive, line-based programs are programs that often need interaction from the user during execution.
 They can write text to standard output, and may request input from the user via standard input.
-Examples include ed and metasploit.
+Examples include ed

 Text-based user interfaces are a cross between a GUI and a CLI.
 They are graphical user interfaces running inside a terminal emulator.
-Examples include nethack and vi.
-Many (but not all) text-based user interfaces on *nix use either curses or the newer ncurses.
+Examples include nethack

 Non-interactive programs get the most attention in this article, while text-based user interfaces are barely covered at all.